lakishaJohnson/Budget-App/README.md

 ## Technologies Used

-- JavaScript library for building user interfaces
+- JavaScript library for building user interfaces.
-- React Router: Library for routing in React applications
+- React Router: Libraries for routing in React applications.
-- Axios: Library for making HTTP requests
+- Axios: Library for making HTTP requests.
-- Bootstrap and CSS: Styling the components
+- Bootstrap and CSS: Styling the components.
-- CORS: Allows backend communication
-- UUID: Universal Unique Identifier

 ## Setup Instructions